octoflar/especia/README.md

     cmake ..
     make check

-Typing `make install` will build all software and move the executable files into your `$HOME/bin` directory.
+Typing `make install` will complete the build and move all executable files into your `$HOME/bin` directory.
 In case of problems consult the [build instructions](https://github.com/octoflar/especia/wiki/Build-instructions).